rhinobase/raftyui/apps/docs/app/(docs)/docs/components/stat/page.md

 ---
 title: Stat
-pageTitle: Stat - Rafty UI
+nextjs:
+  metadata:
+    title: Stat
     description: Stat component is used to display statistics/numbers.
 ---

 Stat component is used to display statistics/numbers.